 The involvement of respected foreign scientists in Czech research institutions is one of the most important forms of international cooperation that we have been able to develop recently.
-With ongoing support from the government, the Council is reinforcing its emphasis on scientific diplomacy with the aim of presenting the Czech Republic in selected regions as a country supporting public-private cooperation, including support for foreign investment.
+With ongoing support from the government, RD&I Council is reinforcing its emphasis on scientific diplomacy with the aim of presenting the Czech Republic in selected regions as a country supporting public-private cooperation, including support for foreign investment.
 Research is now an important employer in the Czech Republic.
-At the end of 2020, almost 118,000 people (head count) worked in R&D, of whom 55% were researchers.
+In 2021 around 85 000 people (FTE) worked in research and development.

 Furthermore, a government-approved change in the methodology for evaluating research quality in accordance with international standards (Methodology 2017+) became a key step in strengthening effective cooperation between the research sector and business.

 In line with the state investment policy, only those companies whose activities are linked to R&D will receive investment incentives in the Czech Republic.
-All of the aforementioned achievements of Czech science policy are supported in the Innovation Strategy of the Czech Republic 2019-2030.
+All of the aforementioned achievements of Czech science policy are supported by the Innovation Strategy of the Czech Republic 2019-2030.
 At the same time, science and research comprise one of the declared priorities of the government.
 Research infrastructures and support for them undoubtedly belong to this priority.
-However, it is important that they bring forth cutting-edge science and, where possible, that they are attractive partners for private innovative companies.
+However, it is important that they bring forth cutting-edge science and, where possible, that they are attractive partners for innovative private companies.
 Traditional Czech industry must take advantage of the challenges of, among other things, IT, robotics, cybernetics and biotechnology, and strengthen its competitiveness on the international scale by introducing new technologies.
 Connection to the digital economy, where most private-sector R&D expenditure is heading, can help in this respect, as can existing support for the growth of the national start-up and spin-off environment.
-The automotive sector has the largest share of Czech industry and its exports; this is also reflected in its R&D.
+The automotive sector has the largest share of Czech industry and its exports; this is also reflected in its research and development.